-Sun Protection Lotion: Use a small Nalgene bottle and fill it with lotion to reduce weight.
+Sun Protection Lotion: Use a 2 oz jar and fill it with lotion to reduce weight.

 Sun Glasses: Essential for snow trips.
 Recommended for all trips.

 Tyvek Tape: Essential to repair & patch tents, sleeping pads, packrafts, or any other piece of equipment.
 Strong & light.
 Backroll a small amount, just enough for trip.